malcata/docker-django/README.md

 ## License

 The code in this repository, unless otherwise noted, is MIT licensed.
-See the `LICENSE` file in this repository.
+See the ['LICENSE'](LICENSE) file in this repository.